smguru/pragmagrid.github.io/_posts/2016-08-22-hackathon-pragma31-topic1.md

 	     rocks start host vm HOSTNAME

 	 Once virtual frontend is jup and running and you can "ping" it,  ssh to your virtual frontend.
+-->

+<h4><span class="strongword">3.
+Install pragma_boot on the node </span></h4>

+   Follow instructions in [this link][3].
+When you come to the step of downloading virtual images, instead of emailing cloud admin use images from the USB drive.
+The USB drive contains the repository with one virtual cluster image.

 <h4><span class="strongword">4.
 Install and configure Open vSwitch on Rocks frontend </span></h4>
    * Follow instructions on [Installing Rocks6.2 cluster with Open vSwitch Roll][2]